Internet café: Brazil

-In Brazil, the initial concept brought by Monkey Paulista was based on the business model used by Internet cafés in South Korea, since this was the first house LAN to exist in Brazil, inaugurated in São Paulo, starting its activities in 1998.
+In Brazil, the initial concept introduced by Monkey Paulista was based on the business model used by internet cafés in South Korea, since this was the first house LAN to exist in Brazil; it was inaugurated in São Paulo, starting its activities in 1995.
 The company closed in 2010.
-However, just a week later for reasons of bureaucracy, the company Lan Game @ The House was opened and today is the first LAN house of Brazil in activity.
-Today it is seen as the country as a way to test new technologies and demonstration of games and products.
+However, just a week later for reasons of bureaucracy, the company Lan Game @ The House was opened, and today is the most active LAN house of Brazil.
+Today it is seen in the country as a way to test new technologies and demonstrate games and other products.

-Mainland China
+China

-According to the "Survey of China Internet Café Industry" by the People's Republic of China Ministry of Culture in 2005, Mainland China had 110,000 Internet cafés, with more than 1,000,000 employees contributing 18,500,000,000 yuan to P.R.
-China's GDP.
+According to the "Survey of China Internet Café Industry" by the People's Republic of China Ministry of Culture in 2005, Mainland China had 110,000 Internet cafés, with more than 1,000,000 employees contributing 18,500,000,000 yuan to mainland China's GDP.
 More than 70% of Internet café visitors are from 18 to 30 years old.
 90% are male, 65% are unmarried, and 54% hold a university degree.
 More than 70% of visitors play computer games.
 20% of China's Internet users go to Internet cafés.